Building a PC

 hardware life

-A couple of weeks ago, I learned that my laptop’s processor and the motherboard had fried.
-It might have sounded like a surprise to someone in my place, but to me it didn’t.
+A couple of weeks ago, I learned that my laptop’s processor and motherboard had fried.
+While this might have come as a shock to some, I can’t say I was surprised.

 Parts